 Given the size of the US market, and the growing demand for data on both fixed and mobile networks, there is continuous pressure for operators to invest in fibre networks, and to push connectivity closer to consumers.
 In recent years the US has seen increased activity from regional players as well as the major telcos and cablecos.
 Much of this activity was stimulated by Google Fiber following its investments in a number of markets.
 Although Google Fiber (now managed through Alphabet’s Access unit) began scaling back its efforts in late 2016, the company’s legacy has been profound.
 It encouraged the major providers to reduce pricing for their similar offers, stimulated interest among municipal leaders, and highlighted the fact that haphazard and potentially duplicated fibre deployments are no effective substitute for municipally-led wholesale fibre infrastructure accessable to any provider.

-This report provides an overview of FttP and other fibre network developments, including details of the major fibre deployments and key market statistics and forecasts.
+This report provides an overview of FttP and other fibre network developments, including details of the major fibre deployments and key market statistics.

 Analyst: Henry Lancaster

 For what I was looking for, the website had been a great help.
 It had all the information I needed and the navigation was easy.
 Purchasing the reports was straightforward and I got the reports in no time.
 I’m very satisfied with it.

 Middle East - Mobile Infrastructure and Mobile Broadband

 (normal price US$2,000.00)

 Kuwait - Telecoms, Mobile and Broadband - Statistics and Analyses